RJPearson94/terraform-provider-twilio/docs/resources/serverless_function.md

 - `id` - The ID of the function (Same as the SID)
 - `sid` - The SID of the function (Same as the ID)
-- `account_sid` - The Account SID of the function is deployed into
+- `account_sid` - The account SID of the function is deployed into
-- `service_sid` - The Service SID of the function is managed under
+- `service_sid` - The service SID of the function is managed under
 - `friendly_name` - The name of the function
+- `content_file_name` - The name of the file
+- `latest_version_sid` - The SID of the latest function version
+- `source` - The relative path to the function file
+- `source_hash` - A hash of the function file to trigger deployments
+- `content_type` - The file MIME type
+- `path` - The request uri path
+- `visibility` - The visibility of the function
 - `date_created` - The date in RFC3339 format that the function was created
 - `date_updated` - The date in RFC3339 format that the function was updated
 - `url` - The url of the function